johnvey/smartthings-hd-powerview/hunter_douglas_powerview_api.md

-# PowerView Hub REST API
+# Hunter Douglas PowerView Hub REST API (Gen 1)

 This API information was gathered from a PowerView hub (revision=1, subRevision=1, build=837 and 855).
+Gen 2 hubs seem to be incompatible with gen 1 API.
+I do not have a gen 2 hub to inspect so any help would be appreciated.

 ## API notes
 * The hub exposes an unprotected HTTP server so there is no authentication.
 As such, it should never be exposed to the internet.